gantry/docs/pages/01.gantry5/05.advanced/04.creating-layout-presets/docs.md

 | `position-`       | Followed directly by a position name (example: `position-header`) it creates a position and assigns it the given name. |
 | `version`         | This indicates the Gantry YAML version being used.
 Version 2, for example, was introduced in Gantry 5.2.               |

+## YAML Versions

+As Gantry 5 evolved, we wanted to make its layout YAML files easier to read and use.
+By simplifying the syntax, removing particle tags, and simplifying the way sections are managed, we were able to create a better user experience.
+These changes were implemented in Gantry 5.2 and later versions.

+Because this update would break YAML files created with the original YAML style, we opted to add a `version` designation that lets Gantry know which YAML style is being used in a given file.

+In short, any YAML preset file created after Gantry 5.2 using the new (current) YAML style should have `version: 2` as the first line.
+Otherwise, Gantry will default to the original YAML syntax.